anhornsby/coherent-representations/README.md

 ## Running the codes

 You can either choose to run these codes with or without the Docker container.
-Only running with guarantees reproducibility.
+Only running with Docker guarantees reproducibility.

-### Running the analyses with Docker
+### Docker

+#### Pulling the container

 If you are using Docker, pull the container using: